AngelinaUk/neofetch/README.md

 ---

 **Note**: This implementation is specifically designed for Windows systems and uses Windows-specific APIs.
-For cross-platform alternatives, consider the original bash-based neofetch or other implementations.